 A concert entitled "Sarajevo Red Line" will be held in the memory of those killed during the 1992-1996 siege of Sarajevo.
 Its organisers want to send a message to the world, not to repeat such slaughter.
 "This project will serve as a warning to wholesale destruction, firstly the destruction of every person who happened to be under siege," said Sarajevo mayor Alija Behmen.
 Nobody will sit on the 11,541 chairs placed in Sarajevo's centre.
 "The chairs being placed over 800 metres will remain empty on April 6, because the people killed during the siege are unable to attend the show.
 More than 60 per cent of its citizens voted in an independence referendum held in early 1992 with 98 per cent of them in favour.
 When death comes quietly.

 AM - Bloody Sarajevo siege remembered 07/04/2012.
 ELIZABETH JACKSON: In the Bosnian capital, Sarajevo, thousands have turned out to mark the 20th anniversary of the beginning of the siege of their city and a long and bloody war that cost around 100,000 lives.

 Serb nationalists attacked after the former Yugoslav republic of Bosnia-Herzegovina declared itself an independent state.
 As Bosnians remember that day, here is a look back at what The Times and its wire services were reporting in the first few months of the fighting.
 April 7, 1992: Ignoring Serbian threats to escalate a siege of Bosnia-Herzegovina, the European Community announced Monday that it will recognize the independence of this former Yugoslav republic now racked by ethnic clashes and paralyzed by roadblocks.
-April 9, 1992: Profile: General Philippe Morillon - Bosnia, I am with you: Tony Barber reports from Zvornik on the French general who is bringing hope to a besieged town - Opinion.
+April 9, 1992: Serbian radicals and Yugoslav federal troops stepped up attacks on newly independent Bosnia-Herzegovina on Wednesday, terrorizing Sarajevo, the capital, with sniper fire and indiscriminate shelling.
+April 11, 1992: May 2, 1992 May 14, 1992 (editorial) May 20, 1992 May 30, 1992 June 1, 1992 June 3, 1992 June 16, 1992.
+Profile: General Philippe Morillon - Bosnia, I am with you: Tony Barber reports from Zvornik on the French general who is bringing hope to a besieged town - Opinion.

 The Yugoslav wars had thrown up no heroes.
 Anonymous men and women have been performing selfless humanitarian work, and individual Serbs, Croats and Muslims have, at great risk to themselves, been helping friends and neighbours even if they belong to a different nationality.
 But the political and military leaders have seemed nothing but cynical liars and shameless killers.
 Now, just possibly, a hero is emerging.
 He is a thin, grey-haired, bespectacled French general, the commander of the UN Protection Force in Bosnia and Croatia.

 The slaughter is considered Europe's worst massacre since the end of the World War II.
 The Bosnian Serb troops that perpetrated the massacre were led by Gen. Ratko Mladic, who was arrested in Serbia on Thursday, and will now face war crimes charges that include genocide for his role in the Bosnia's 1992-1995 war.
 Serb troops under Mladic's command laid siege to this eastern Bosnian town at the start of the war.
 The town's prewar population of 35000 nearly doubled as many more villagers from the outlying areas poured into the town.